Diya050/JavaScript/docs/index.md

 document.write(object.yearofBirth());
 ```
 ## The Date object
 The `date` object enables us to work with dates.
 A date consists of a year, a month, a day, an hour, a minute, a second and millliseconds.
+Using `new date()`, we can get **current date and time**.
 ```javascript
 var d = new Date();
 var hr = d.gethours();